vmware-archive/jsonnet-lang-for-gazelle/Design.rst

 Configuration
 -------------

-Gazelle for Jsonnet stores configuration information in ``jsonnetConfig`` objects.
+Gazelle for Jsonnet stores configuration information in ``Config`` objects.
 These objects contain settings that affect the behavior of the program.
 For example: